Rust Quick Start

 In some use cases we need to pass actual arguments to a function without transferring ownership.
 In which case we have to use references (&) and write the code as follows:

-• In the function declaration, the formal parameter is written with a & prefix before the parameter type.
-Elsewhere in the function, we don't use & when referring to the parameter
+&prefix before the parameter type.
+Elsewhere in the function, we don't use&when referring to the parameter

 fn main() {